Fees and Frequently Asked Questions

 What clothing do children need?

 We believe that there is no such thing as bad weather, just bad clothing.
 We provide a full kit list for new starters.
 Children will need warm neoprene wellies and waterproof clothing.
-In winter they will need lots of warm layers, waterproof gloves, trousers and a warm woolly hat.
+In winter they will need lots of warm layers, waterproof trousers and a warm woolly hat.
 In summer we ask for sun hats, light, long-sleeved tops, Crocs or similar beach shoes and a good coating of sun cream.
 We love this video which shows how to dress for Forest School.

 Are the children outdoors all the time?

-How does Little Farmers communicate with parents?
+How does Little Farmers Childcare communicate with parents?

 What is Forest School?